 Updates, commentary, training and advice on immigration and asylum law

-The High Potential Individual visa is a new offering from the Home Office aimed at individuals who have graduated from a top global university.
+The high potential individual visa is aimed at individuals who have graduated from a top global university.
 There is considerable international competition to attract these sorts of individuals, who ministers like to call the “brightest and best”.
 A visa aimed at them can therefore be seen as a pitch: a package aimed at persuading them to come to the United Kingdom.

-The Immigration Rules for this route are contained in Immigration Rules Appendix High Potential Individual.
+The immigration rules for this route are contained in Appendix High Potential Individual and there is also caseworker guidance.

 Key benefits